 The specimen should not be collected from the drainage bag, only from the sampling port.
 Clean the sampling port with an alcoholic 2% chlorhexidine swab.
 Insert the syringe into the sampling port and aspirate urine.
 Transfer 15ml urine to a red topped sterile boric acid bottle.

-Urine for culture for Mycobacterium tuberculosis
+Urine for culture for Mycobacterium tuberculosis (TB)

 Urine for microscopy for Schistosomiasis